AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

   [Functions already excluded by Ravenscar, such as Ada.Calendar.Clock, are not on this list.]

+15. For purposes of determining global inputs and outputs, a delay statement is considered to require the state abstraction Ada.Task_Identification.Tasking_State as both an input and an output.

 15. Preconditions are added to suprogram specifications as needed in order to avoid the failure of language-defined runtime checks for the